mqtt-tools/mqttwarn/README.md

 ```

 Exactly as in the `MySQL` plugin, a _fallback column_ can be defined into which _mqttwarn_ adds
-the "rest of" the payload for all columns not targetted with JSON data.
+the "rest of" the payload for all columns not targeted with JSON data.
 Lets now
 add our fallback column to the schema:

 ```postgres